chromium/chromium/infra/config/targets/README.md

 conditions:

 * No legacy suites can be referenced
-* Only compile-only targets and script tests can be included
-* Cannot rely on any fields being set on the builder's waterfall in waterfalls.pyl
+* Cannot rely on any fields being set on the builder's waterfall in waterfalls.pyl except mixins
-* Cannot rely on any fields besides additional_compile_targets and test_suites being set for the builder in waterfalls.pyl.
+* Cannot rely on any fields besides additional_compile_targets, test_suites,
+  mixins and use_swarming being set for the builder in waterfalls.pyl (fields that are present in targets.mixin can be specified by specifying an in-place mixin in the mixins field instead)
+  * Under test_suites, test can only be specified for the scripts and gtest_tests keys
+    * Only the following fields can be set on gtests either directly or via
+      mixins:
+      * args
+      * merge
+      * swarming
+      * test (only allowed in declaration of gtest itself)
+      * use_isolated_script_api
+* Cannot use variants

 These conditions will be removed as more support is implemented.